Projects

 • Telephone Follow-up - a select group of volunteers in the central and northern regions continue to follow up on breast cancer patients by phone on a bi-monthly basis.
 The volunteers speak with women who contacted 'Yad Lehachlama' for support and consultation, ask how they are, and provide them with renewed strength to pursue their battle against cancer.

-• A Facebook Group for 'Yad Lehachlama' Volunteers has been set up in recent months, boasting dozens of volunteers as members.
+• A Private Facebook Group for 'Yad Lehachlama' Volunteers has been set up in recent months, boasting dozens of volunteers as members.
 Group activity is geared toward volunteers only and members are actively involved.

 For more information, kindly contact: +972-3-572.16.15